 Indigenous Peoples is a collective name for the original Peoples of North America.
 Indigenous refers to First Nations, Inuit or Métis.

-Black and People of Colour refers to persons who are non-white in race and not Indigenous.
+Black and People of Colour (BPOC) refers to persons who are non-white in race and not Indigenous.
 It includes but is not limited to those who identify as Black (including Black African, Black-Caribbean, Afro-Caribbean, Afro-Arab, Afro-Latin), Asian (including West Asian, East Asian, South Asian, South-East Asian, Central Asian, Pacific Islander), Latin American, Middle Eastern, North-African, persons from the Arabian Peninsula, and individuals who are of biracial or mixed-race backgrounds.
 (This definition is inclusive of international Indigenous nations and those who identify as both Black and a Person of Colour).

 Gender-diverse identities: The Gay, Lesbian Alliance Against Defamation (GLAAD) and Fondation Émergence describe gender identity as how an individual defines their gender based on a deep, personal knowledge of belonging (or lack of belonging) to one or several genders: man, woman, somewhere in between, or neither.
 This experience is unique to each person and is not determined by their sex assigned at birth.
 Diverse gender identities include those beyond the gender binary (male/female), which can include but are not limited to genderqueer/genderfluid, non-binary, transgender and two-spirit.